yiisoft/form/docs/guide/en/field-methods.md

 ### `setInputId()`

-There is an additional method to control whether ID should be set.
+An additional method to control whether HTML ID for input should be set.
 It can be disabled:

 ```php
 echo = \Yiisoft\Form\Field\Text::widget()